ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 Enhanced {{site.data.keyword.filestorage_full}} is now available in most [data centers](/docs/FileStorage?topic=FileStorage-selectDC).
 The preferred migration path is to provision an enhanced {{site.data.keyword.filestorage_short}} volume, then connect to both volumes simultaneously and transfer data directly from one volume to another.
 The specifics depend on your operating system and whether the data is expected to change during the copy operation.
 {: shortdesc}

-All enhanced {{site.data.keyword.filestorage_short}} volumes that are provisioned in these data centers have a different mount point than non-encrypted volumes.
+All enhanced {{site.data.keyword.filestorage_short}} volumes that are provisioned in these data centers have a different mount point than nonencrypted volumes.
 To ensure you're using the correct mount point for both storage volumes, you can view the mount point information in the {{site.data.keyword.filestorage_short}} Details page in the UI.
 You can also access the correct mount point through an API call: `SoftLayer_Network_Storage::getNetworkMountAddress()`.
 {: tip}

-You don't need to follow this process if your Storage has recently received an upgrade to the Storage-as-a-Service package as part of {{site.data.keyword.cloud}}'s ongoing hardware refresh process.
+You don't need to follow this process if your Storage recently received an upgrade to the Storage-as-a-Service package as part of {{site.data.keyword.cloud}}'s ongoing hardware refresh process.
-{: note}
+{: tip}

 ## Creating a {{site.data.keyword.filestorage_short}}
 {: #createencryptedvol}